 We use an online system called SilkRoad Onboarding to complete paperwork.
 You should receive an email after you have been accepted with a username and password to access this account.
 We greatly appreciate you finishing this paperwork before your first day!
 Contact your office if you have any issues or questions about the Silk Road system.
-Please bring original copies of your ID's on your first day.
+Please bring your original IDs on your first day.

 What are the rules on tobacco use?